Decryptu/strapi-plugin-content-locking/README.md

 - Overall code refactor to make it safer & more readable.
 - Strapi V5 support.
   - Records are now matched based on `document_id` attribute.

-### Migration from 1.x to 2.x

-Since the plugin does not retain any data, we're not providing migration scripts for the database.
-Strapi should update the columns automatically, however if this does not happen, you can update the columns manually when migrating to Strapi V5:

-- column `entityType` has been renamed to `entityId`
-- column `entityIdentifier` has been renamed to `entityDocumentId`

 ## 🙉 What does the plugin do for you?